s3916032/Intro-To-IT---Group-Four---T12-30/README.md

 - UIX Designs by Liam Folie, built through Figma.
 - Website technology backgrounds by Simon Bird
 - MBTI tests from 16Personalities

+Thank you everybody!
+Have a wonderful Summer.
+\- Simon